PoisotLab/ms_straight_lines/manuscript.md

 @GarlCald03 - small food webs and large food webs behave differently, and we didn't really knew why before

+This model sheds some light on a classical result by @DunnWill02a: ecological networks deviate most strongly from the expectations under "small world" or "scale free" regimes when they exceed a certain connectance; this is because for small networks, connectance is higher, and only decreases towards $p$ when the term in $S^{-2}$ in +@eq:co vanishes.

 <!-- moving this to end because I don't really know where it fits in the narrative -->

 ##### consequences for network topology